-Access to system monitor with serial interface possible
+Access to System Monitor 1 through the serial interface possible

-Activates/deactivates the monitoring of the system monitor.
+Activates/deactivates monitoring the System Monitor 1 status.

-When the system monitor is active, you have the possibility to change to the system monitor using a serial connection during the system startup.
+When System Monitor 1 is active, you can change to System Monitor 1 through the serial connection during system startup.

-- marked Monitoring is active.
-If you activate the system monitor, then in the Security status frame, the value changes to error. - unmarked (default setting) Monitoring is inactive.
+If you activate System Monitor 1, then in the Security status frame, the value changes to error.

-You activate/deactivate the system monitor in the Diagnostics > System > Selftest dialog.
+You activate/deactivate System Monitor 1 in the Diagnostics > System > Selftest dialog.